Danish Vegetables Produced with Minimal Amounts of Pesticides

-A report from the Danish Veterinary and Food Administration (Fødevarestyrelsen) and the Technical University of Denmark (DTU) shows the number of pesticide residues to be considerably lower compared to products from other countries around the world.
+The Danish Veterinary and Food Administration (Fødevarestyrelsen) and the Technical University of Denmark (DTU) analyzes in the report that the number of pesticide residues is considerably lower compared to products from other countries around the world.
 In a random check of products from Denmark, rest of the EU and outside of EU, Danish fruit and vegetables scored significantly better.

 No Danish Product Exceeds the Legal Maximum